Paper Bag Butterfly

 • Next, glue the 2 googly eyes in place.

-• Also, draw a simple mouth with the black marker.
+• Draw a simple mouth with the black marker.

 • Finally, cut two small strips of your choice of color cardstock.